BrianDelalex/P11-code-repository/README.md

 > [!NOTE]
 > The above command will only start the server on your local network if you want to expose it use `yarn dev --host` instead.

-To run the application unit tests use this command `yarn test`.
+To run the application's unit tests use this command `yarn test`.

 # Workflows - Back